-After viewing the video, guide a student discussion about the key points and questions in the Discussion Guide.
+After viewing one or more of the videos, guide a student discussion about the key points and questions in the Discussion Guide.
 Also explore what the students learned and the significance of the topic to their lives.

 If the topic is potentially controversial or has different stakeholders involved, divide the students into "user groups".
 Have the different groups prepare a presentation of their viewpoints or goals for a classroom debate on the topic.
 Focus the discussion to address the critical questions in the video or key points in the Teacher Background.
 For expanded learning, give the student groups additional time to prepare posters or media presentations as part of their presentations.